 Alcohol can suppress the immune system, particularly in long-term or excessive drinkers, making you susceptible to illness.

 Alcohol has a diuretic effect which means it tends to make you pass more urine.
 Drinking to excess can cause a substantial increase in urine flow and lead to excessive losses of body fluid and marked dehydration.

 Alcohol and your liver

-Regularly drinking to excess may result in a fatty liver which can adversely affect your liver function.
+Regularly drinking to excess may result in a fatty liver which can affect this organ’s important function.